killerrings/Brain-Tumor-Classification/README.md

 # Brain-Tumor-Classification
 • This repository consists of files required to deploy a **Machine Learning** Web App created with **Streamlit** on Heroku platform.

-• If you want to check the deployed model, click on the following link:
+• If you want to check the deployed model, click on the following link:<br>
 Deployed at: https://brain-cancer-classifier.herokuapp.com/

 • Installing<br>